-Two Academic Advising Coordinators are assigned to each College.
-The Academic Advising Coordinators will operate out of the CONNECT Center within each College.
-The Academic Advising Coordinators attend all College-Wide Meetings and Departmental Meetings to stay up to date on any curriculum modifications and/or changes, opportunities for internship opportunities, on-campus research experiences, experiential learning opportunities, etc. The Academic Advising Coordinators are members of the university-wide Academic Advising Council.
+Two academic advising coordinators are assigned to each College.
+The academic advising coordinators attend all college-wide meetings and departmental meetings to stay up to date on any curriculum modifications and/or changes, opportunities for internship opportunities, on-campus research experiences, experiential learning opportunities, etc. The academic advising coordinators are members of the university-wide Academic Advising Council.

-Under the general supervision of the College Dean, College Associate Dean, and the Executive Director of the Freshman Academy, the Academic Advising Coordinators provide intrusive academic advising and registration for upper-division level students, with a primary focus on sophomores.
-Responsible for reviewing transcripts and curricula, the Academic Advising Coordinators assist students in the development of individual success plans, provide success strategies workshops, and schedule follow-up meetings for students.
-The Academic Advising Coordinators make recommendations and referrals for tutorial assistance, supplemental assistance, and meetings with faculty members and faculty advisors.
-The Academic Advising Coordinators serve as the primary academic advisor for upper-level students.
-The Academic Advising Coordinators teach the First Year Experience (FYE) classes.
+Under the general supervision of the Executive Director of Freshman Academy, the academic advising coordinators provide intrusive academic advising and registration for first-time freshmen.
+Responsible for reviewing transcripts and curricula, the academic advising coordinators assist students in the development of individual success plans, assist associate deans in providing student success workshops, and schedule follow-up meetings for students.
+The academic advising coordinators make recommendations and referrals for tutorial assistance, supplemental assistance, and meetings with faculty members and faculty advisors.
+The academic advising coordinators serve as the primary academic advisor for first-time freshmen.
+The academic advising coordinators teach the First Year Experience (FYE) courses.